hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

    - Audience engagement and usability
    - Appropriateness of technology

-5. A simple video (phones are fine as videocameras) of no more than 3 minutes that introduces a member of the general public to your project.
+5. A simple video (phones are fine as video cameras) of no more than 3 minutes that introduces a member of the general public to your project.
 The presentation should address the project's major historical questions and content, the intended audience, and its digital features.
 6. The final prototype of your project should demonstrate all of the major features of your proposed work with enough depth of content and functionality that a user can get a sense of the ways that a larger implementation would address key historical questions and content, and use digital technologies to share that material with a public audience.

 # Credits